-Robert Delaunay had great enthusiasm for the rapid change and technological developments of contemporary life in the early years of the twentieth century.
-“Sun, Tower, Airplane” highlights three symbols of late nineteenth– and early twentieth–century modernity: the Eiffel Tower, a biplane, and a Ferris wheel.
+Robert Delaunay had great enthusiasm for the rapid change and technological developments of contemporary life in the early years of the 20th century.
+Sun, Tower, Airplane highlights three symbols of late 19th– and early 20th–century modernity: the Eiffel Tower, a biplane, and a Ferris wheel.
 Delaunay conveys his excitement about such marvels through energetic lines, shapes, and the warm, bright colors that radiate from a kaleidoscopic sun.
 Early on, the artist painted in a Neo-Impressionist manner, and from 1909 to 1911, he was briefly associated with Cubism.
 By 1912, however, Delaunay became increasingly preoccupied with the dynamics of color relationships and made his first “disc” painting; he deployed the motif as a symbol for the sun and, ultimately, the universe.